 The picnic shelter and playground are open, and the shelter can be reserved through the picnic office.
 Equestrian facilities are open and have some permitted events.

 There are no entrance fees at the park.
 There is no staff at the park.

 This former dairy farm is open for general riding.
 It has almost 40 acres of open fields enclosed by perimeter fencing.
 Features include a novice-level, cross-country course with water, ditch and bank complexes, a round pen, a large (200’ x 300’) multi-purpose outdoor arena with all-weather footing, stadium jumps and dressage markers.

-A playground for small children is now available at the end of the paved parking lot.
+Turner Farm has a playground for small children at the end of the paved parking lot.
 There is a picnic pavilion/shelter available to rent.
-The Great Falls Lions Club sponsored this playground with a generous donation.
-Other planned community facilities include jogging/walking trails, a bird habitat and observation areas.
+The Great Falls Lions Club sponsored the playground through a generous donation.
+Planned community facilities include jogging/walking trails, a bird habitat and observation areas.